WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

-<span class="tutorialStep"></span> In the preview address bar, enter: `team`
+<span class="tutorialStep"></span> In the preview address bar, ensure you're still viewing the address: `/team`

-This lists the files in the virtual `team` folder.
+You can see that the files in the `team` folder now have names that end in `.html`.

-<span class="tutorialStep"></span> The files in this folder now have names that end in `.html`.
-Click a name like `Alice.html` to open that page.
+<span class="tutorialStep"></span> Click a name like `Alice.html` to open that page.

+The page for a team member like Alice uses the `person.ori` template you created earlier.
+It shows a heading with their name.

 <span class="tutorialStep"></span> Clear the preview address to return to the index page.

 <span class="tutorialStep"></span> In the preview of the index page, click the entry for a team member.

-The index page links now navigate to the corresponding HTML pages in the team area.
+<span class="tutorialStep"></span> Click the tile for a team member to navigate to the corresponding page for that person.

 ## Fill out the person template